-Selling the business with multiple owners.
+Selling with multiple owners.

 Ownership control of Checking and savings accounts

-Changing ownership percentage.
+Changing stakeholder percentage.

 Use addendums and corporate change paperwork to add this information.
 Another option is to add a notarized corporate change resolution or additional information page.
 File these with the Secretary of State.